Sam-Dragon/interview/java-questions/easy/direct-questions.md

 10. Can i stop a thread ? <br>
 A.  Yes, but not recommended [In case you want to stop, stop using flags not using Thread.stop()]

+11. Thread vs Process ?
+Explain <br>
+A.  Thread is used for performing a single task whereas process contains serveral tasks and needs serveral threads <br>
+    Threads are lighweight in nature whereas processes are heavier as it requires more cpu and memory <br>
+    Example: Process: Payment, Task: check payment mode, deduct from bank account, credit to wallet, process order

-11. What exceptions does thread throw ?
+12. What exceptions does thread throw ?
 Do we need to handle ? <br>
 A.  Interrupted Exception is thrown by thread methods and yes we need to handle for normal termination

-12. Where all memory will be allocated once thread is created ? <br>
+13. Where all memory will be allocated once thread is created ? <br>
 A.  Heap, Method Area, Stack

-13. Are thread synchronous or Asynchronous in nature ? <br>
+14. Are thread synchronous or Asynchronous in nature ? <br>
 A.  Asynchronous

-14. Difference between sleep() and wait() method ? <br>
+15. Difference between sleep() and wait() method ? <br>
 A.  sleep() is method of Thread class whereas wait() is the method of object class <br>
     sleep() method doesnt required object it just blocks thread whereas wait() requires object hence it needs sync block or method. sleep() method doesnt release the lock which is aquired whereas wait() releases the lock if aquired <br>